All articles

 Here’s what goes wrong most often and how to prevent it.

-The most common VoIP problem, and the one with the most visible impact.
+This is the most common VoIP problem, and the one with the most visible impact.
 VoIP converts voice into data packets and sends them over your internet connection in real time.
 When bandwidth is insufficient or unstable, every call suffers.

 Symptoms: Delays, echoes, choppy audio, one-way sound, dropped calls during peak hours.

-Why it happens: Businesses underestimate how much bandwidth VoIP needs—especially when 15 people are on calls while others upload files, stream video, and run cloud applications simultaneously.
+Why it happens: Businesses underestimate how much bandwidth VoIP needs: especially when 15 people are on calls while others upload files, stream video, and run cloud applications simultaneously.

 How to prevent it:

-VoIP runs on your existing network infrastructure—routers, switches, cables, and phones.
+VoIP runs on your existing network infrastructure: routers, switches, cables, and phones.
 Equipment that handled email and web browsing fine may not handle the real-time demands of voice traffic.

 Symptoms: Intermittent call drops, static on specific phones, slow network performance affecting all devices.